craigfisk/priceandposition/content/posts/blogginginhugo.md

 ## Configuration

-If you really want to save time, you might want to just **duplicate** the styling and layout of [https://priceandposition.com](https://priceandposition.com).
-Copy and adapt the configuration file below (_config.yml_ instead of .toml, see on installation above).
+If you really want to save time, **copy** the styling and layout of [https://priceandposition.com](https://priceandposition.com).
+You can adapt the configuration file below (_config.yml_ instead of .toml, see on installation above).
 Everything should be pretty self-evident.

-PaperMod can do a lot that is not included here in the interest of simplicity.
+PaperMod can do a lot not included here in the interest of simplicity.
 For a complete description, see the writeup by Aditya Telange, the author of _PaperMod_: ["Installation"](https://adityatelange.github.io/hugo-PaperMod/posts/papermod/papermod-installation/).

 ````bash
 baseURL: "https://priceandposition.com"